filefoxper/airma/docs/react-effect/guides.md

 }

 const Entry = ()=>{

-    // Use useClient and client key loginUser to accept state changes
+    // Use useSession and session key loginUser to accept state changes
     // from useMutation in component Login
-    const loginClient = useClient(loginUser);
+    const loginClient = useSession(loginUser);

     const [ {data, loaded} ] = loginClient;

-    // use `useQuery` and config key to query config,
+    // use `useQuery` and session key to query config,
     // and broadcast result to other components. const configClient = useQuery(config,{
         // Limit useQuery works in update mode,